 - Starting in FY2025, states (including the District of Columbia) must contribute a 10% match, in cash or in kind.
-The required state match would increase incrementally, stopping at 40% in FY2028.
+The required state match would increase to 25% in FY2026 and to 40% in FY2027.

 - Federal funds must supplement, not supplant, other federal, state, and local funds for early childhood care and education programs.
 Thus a state must maintain its investment in any existing publicly-funded preschool programs or state-funded Head Start programs.
 If a state reduces per child spending, the Department of Health and Human Services (HHS) (in collaboration with the Department of Education (ED)) may correspondingly reduce federal funds.

 - No. The legislation requires states to support a mixed-delivery system.
 This includes equitable distribution of preschool seats and resources among settings including Head Start, schools, and child care (including family child care).

 - Eligible preschool providers include Head Start agencies or delegate agencies funded under the Head Start Act; local educational agencies (acting alone or with an educational service agency) that are licensed by the state or meet comparable health and safety standards; licensed child care providers (including center-based providers, family child care providers, and networks of family child care providers); or a consortium of such entities.

 What are other requirements of the UPK program?

 - Programs must be universally available, high-quality, free, and inclusive.

 - Within 18 months of receiving funds, states must have in place state preschool education standards, which, at a minimum, are as rigorous as the school readiness section of HSPPS, include standards for class sizes and ratios, and use Head Start duration standards (at least 1,020 annual hours).
 Programs must meet these requirements within 1 year of receiving funding.